Stefano-Vanerio/quantumSparseAlgorithms/README.md

 Using the data generated from this code it is possible to reproduce the analysis of our work.
 The notebooks `Error Variation.ipynb` and `Utility.ipynb` where used to obtain some graphs to visualize the results.

+In the folder 'N-grams' it is present the code used to test the QOMP algorithm on samples described by N-grams.
+The dataset had been obtained using the code of this repository(https://github.com/Arun152k/Malware-Detection-using-N-Gram-Frequency).